 Good food brings people together

-If the gastronomy of Alta Badia has a further story to tell, it is thanks to Norbert Niederkofler from the restaurant the St. Hubertus at the Hotel Rosa Alpina in San Cassiano, one of the few three-starred chefs in Italy and “nutritional philosopher”.
+If the gastronomy of Alta Badia has a further story to tell, it is thanks to Norbert Niederkofler from the restaurant the St. Hubertus at the Hotel Rosa Alpina in San Cassiano, who was able to cook his way to around three stars.

 For Norbert, a good dish must offer more than merely a list of ingredients: each meal has to be based on research (the finding out), selection of ingredients, and will also have a story to tell, and it must be ethically sound as for example for its Mountain herb salad, simple, tasty and at the same time very refined.